 It can be frustrating to buy a new or used car that quickly develops mechanical issues.
 If you think you’ve been deceived by CarMax, try and resolve the issue outside of court.
 But filing a suit in regular or small claims court is an option if everything else fails.

 Online small claims filing services will make filing extremely easy.
-Dispute’s software breaks down how to fill out a form into simple steps.
-We’ll take care of mailing and filing for you, so all you have to do is check your email and dashboard for updates to your case.
+Their software breaks down how to fill out a form into simple steps.
+They take care of mailing and filing for you, so all you have to do is check your email and dashboard for updates to your case.